ESTABLISHMENT OF PARENTAGE

 a Voluntary Declaration of Paternity option within the order.
 If either party

-commences a judicial action to challenge the paternity prior to the
+commences a judicial action to challenge the parentage prior to the

 administrative order, refer the case to the AGO.

-four years from the effective date (filing date) of the VDP for a VDP to be
+the effective date (filing date) of the VDP for a VDP to be challenged in court

-challenged in court based on a material mistake of fact (i.e., genetic test
+based on a material mistake of fact (i.e., genetic test results).
+ORS/CSS will

 Generally,

-procedures as long as paternity is not the issue.
-If the declarant father or
+hearing procedures as long as parentage is not the issue.
+If the declarant

-mother questions paternity at any time during the administrative hearing (and
+father or mother questions parentage at any time during the administrative

-the VDP has not passed the four-year limit for genetic testing facilitated by
+hearing (and the VDP has not passed the four-year limit for genetic testing

 1.